alishasawant17/react-password-generator/README.md

-🔐 React Password Generator
+# React Password Generator

-A dynamic password generator built using React that allows users to generate secure passwords with customizable length and character options.
+An interactive password generator built using React that allows users to generate secure passwords with custom length and character options.

-🚀 Features
+## 🔐 Features

-Adjustable password length
+- Adjustable password length using slider

-Option to include numbers

-Option to include special characters
+- Toggle options to include numbers and special characters

-Real-time password generation

-Responsive UI
+- Instant generation of new passwords
+- Clean and responsive user interface

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-React (Functional Components)

-React Hooks (useState)
+- React (with functional components and hooks)

-JavaScript (ES6+)
+- JavaScript (ES6+)

-HTML5 & CSS3
+- HTML5 & CSS3

-📚 Learning Outcomes
+## 📚 Skills Demonstrated

-State management using React Hooks
+- React Hooks (`useState`)

-Event handling and conditional rendering

-Component-based architecture
+- State and event handling
+- Conditional rendering
+- Modular component design

-Dynamic UI updates
+- Responsive UI updates

+## 🚀 How to Run Locally
+1. Clone the repository
+2. Run `npm install`
+3. Run `npm start`

+## 📌 Live Demo (if deployed)
+*Add link here if you deploy it on Vercel/Netlify*